adarsh23100/discord-clone/README.md

 # Discord Clone using React JS and Tailwind CSS

+## Created using React JS , Tailwind CSS and Firebase.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts